AU makes an extra effort to help you with financial aid

 American University’s need-based financial aid programs include both federal and institutional support.
-Prospective students must complete both the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE, and current students only need to fill out the FAFSA form in order to be considered for need-based aid.
+Prospective students must complete both the Free Application for Federal Student Aid (FAFSA) for federal aid consideration and the CSS PROFILE for institutional aid consideration, and current students only need to fill out the FAFSA form in order to be considered for need-based aid.

 - A shift in distribution of financial aid:

 In an effort to promote economic diversity and education access, AU has dedicated a greater percentage of our institutional funding allocation to providing need-based aid to incoming undergraduate freshmen and transfer students.
 This shift in allocation is aimed at insuring that AU is better able to meet the financial needs of its undergraduate population and thus decrease student indebtedness.